-- Ensure that my child attends school and arrives on time daily; before 7:45 AM. - Encourage my child to dress according to the uniform policy set forth and behave according to the guidelines in the student handbook. - Regularly monitor my child's academic and behavioral progress through communication folder and agenda, as well as provide a structured time for my child to complete home assignments. - Communicate to my child the importance of a strong academic experience. - Participate in school activities such as report card conferences, student assistance Team or Solutions Team's conferences, parent-teacher organization, and related school activities. - Respect the school, staff, students, and parents, whole becoming actively involved on the school's community.
+- Ensure that my child attends school and arrives on time daily; before 7:45 AM. - Encourage my child to dress according to the uniform policy set forth and behave according to the guidelines in the student handbook. - Regularly monitor my child's academic and behavioral progress through communication folder and agenda and provide a structured time for them to complete home assignments. - Communicate to my child the importance of a strong academic experience. - Participate in school activities such as report card conferences, student assistance Team or Solutions Team's conferences, parent-teacher organization, and related school activities. - Respect the school, staff, students, and parents, while becoming actively involved in the school's community.